Steve Randall

-Steve Randall (also known as Hollywood Off-Beat) is an American detective television series starring Melvyn Douglas that ran on the DuMont Television Network from November 7, 1952, to January 30, 1953, and on CBS from June 16, 1953, to August 11, 1953.
+Steve Randall (also known as Hollywood Off-Beat) is an American detective television series starring Melvyn Douglas.
+The series' 13 episodes were initially seen in syndication during the summer of 1952, before being picked up and rerun by the DuMont Television Network from November 7, 1952, to January 30, 1953.
+CBS subsequently ran 9 of the same 13 episodes again from June 16, 1953, to August 11, 1953.

 Background and premise

 The series' concept originated from stories written by Louis Blatz, an attorney.
 The initial TV adaptation was A Hollywood Affair, starring Lee J. Cobb and Adele Jergens.
 The pilot for that series did not sell, but the producers tried the same concept again with Steve Randall.

 Steve Randall is a disbarred attorney who became a private detective in an effort to be reinstated as a lawyer.
 He handled cases such as blackmail and murder before he was reinstated in the series's final episode.

 Cast and production

 In addition to Douglas, the program featured Mary Beth Hughes.

 Some episodes of the program were broadcast on local stations as Hollywood Off Beat before it began its network run.
 The episodes on DuMont were broadcast on Fridays from 8 to 8:30 p.m.
 Eastern Time.

 United Television Programs distributed the show.
 Marion Parsonnet was the producer and director.
 Sponsors included Swank men's jewelry and Dixie Cups.